Greek Limestone Relief of Maenads

-An ancient Greek limestone relief of four maenads in an ecstatic state hunting a stag with swords and spears, wearing chitons and billowing himations and holding thyrsoi.
+An ancient Tarantine Greek limestone relief depicting four maenads in an ecstatic state wearing chitons and billowing himations and holding thyrsoi, one holds a stag they have surrounded by the antlers as they are about to cut it down with swords.

 Ca. 300 – 280 BC.